Colored-Coins/Metadata-Handler/README.md

   folders: { // Folder structure settings
     torrents: '/torrents',  // Path to save torrent files to, if left empty, all the torrent references will be saved in memory and will be lost on restart
     data: '/data',          // Main path to where all the data is stored
-    spvData: '/spv',        // Path to where data that is relevent to us is stored relative to the main path
-    fullNodeData: '/full',  // Path to where data that is not relevent to us is stored relative to the main path
     capSize: '80%',          // Number of MB or percent in the form of 12%
     retryTime: 10000,
     autoWatchInterval: 60000,